amzn/awsssmchaosrunner/README.md

            SSM SendCommand API will run the underlying failure injection commands directly on the EC2 host.
 This will affect all tasks running on these hosts.
 The EC2 + ECS host does not impose any additional restrictions regarding what resources can or can't be accessed.
 Thus, all AWSSSMChaosRunner attacks can be run on EC2 + ECS.

-    * Fargate
-      * SSM Agent setup

-          This is complicated but possible.
-Please search github, there are a few unofficial posts detailing how to achieve this.

-      * Possible failure injections

-          Resource hog attacks have been run successfully i.e. MemoryHog, CPUHog and DiskHog.

-          Network interface related attacks can not be run because allowing containers to gain NET_ADMIN capability on the underlying EC2 host is not permitted for Fargate.

 * **Can AWSSSMChaosRunner be used for [AWS Lambda](https://aws.amazon.com/lambda/) ?**